 The gas distribution network, and why it’s important

 The national gas grid is divided into several regions.
-Each of which has a gas transporter responsible for maintaining, upgrading and managing connections to their portion of the network.
+Each of which has a gas transporter responsible for maintaining, upgrading and managing connections to their portion of the network – this is the gas distribution network.
 They also respond to gas emergencies, with Cadent Gas (the UK’s largest gas transporter) also responsible for operating the National Gas Emergency Service.